Brady3035/Comp-225/readme.md

 calendarStyles.css - This file contains the styling elements to make our main html file appear with a higher level of grace

+Dawgs.html, MainPage.html, Map.html, Schedule.html, Score.html - Files we used to explore HTML, css, and JS

 ---------------------------------------------------------------------------------------------------------------------------------------------------
 ---------------------------------------------------------------------------------------------------------------------------------------------------